 Join our Moana Ohana to support our summer camp programs.
 Click here to learn more.

 Summer Camp 2018 details will be added in early 2018.

 Each year, we offer a camp session or two during winter break.
 Our 2017-2018 winter camp programs are listed below.
-Registration will open Saturday, October 21st, 2017 at 10 AM ET, and will be accessible via a button on this page.
+Camps are open to children ages 6-13.
+A Counselor In Training program will also be available both weeks for teenagers interested in honing their leadership skills in a fun environment.
+Registration will open Saturday, October 21st, 2017 at 10 AM ET, and will be accessible via the button on this page.